-The Cyclades are a Greek holiday postcard brought to life.
-From the blue and white perfection of Santorini to the granite sculptures at Paros, where wind and waves have carved visages out of stone, explore the Cyclades by yacht and discover Greece at its most enticing.
+The Cyclades Islands are a Greek holiday postcard brought to life.
+From the blue and white perfection of Santorini to the granite sculptures at Paros, where wind and waves have carved visages out of stone, explore the Cyclades on a luxury yacht charter and discover Greece at its most enticing.

 The king of the Cyclades, Mykonos, with its windmills of Kato Mili and whitewashed, blue-shuttered houses, has been party central since the 60’s, and some of the best restaurants and beach clubs in the Greek islands can be found here.
 Spend the day at laid-back Alemagou beach or party at Nammos.
 Visit nearby Delos where weathered stone lions stand guard over ruined temples.
 Swim and snorkel off the uninhabited island of Rineia.
 Meet friends at Scorpios for sunset before partying all night long at Cavo Paradiso.